KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

 This function toggles the `invertShade` state of the active theme _(as defined by the **tw-themes** object)_.

-This utility is typically used as a dev tool, however it can be used in production _(if you wish)_.
-Normally your app promotes a more sophisticated UI control for this setting.
+You can easily wrap this utility into a sophisticated UI control and/or choose to build your own.

 **API:**